osohq/oso-nest-doc-mgmt/README.md

 ## Introduction

-This demo app provides an example implementation of oso authorization in the context of NestJS, a popular Node.js progressive framework.
+This demo app provides an example implementation of Oso authorization in the context of NestJS, a popular Node.js progressive framework.

 The tutorial below examines possible use-cases, including